 I have been on the Washington and in spite of the imbecility of Mr. Hein, have got the matter straightened out, I believe.
 I shall be able this week to pay the Barings about half of what is due them & I expect to make all right without troubling Jem further.
 I have this morning received a note from Pickering in which he proposes to consider any claim I may

-have of a definite kind against the observatory (and I have said a claim) and to meet my less definite claim proposes that I apply for money to the Rumford Committee.
+have of a definite kind against the observatory (and I have such a claim) and to meet my less definite claim proposes that I apply for money to the Rumford Committee.
 I will send you his note tomorrow.
 I haven't yet considered it.

 But I note this.
 Whatever Pickering may think, it would be greatly to his interest & that of the observatory to attach me to it, loosely.
 Why don't he combine that idea with his other about the Rumford Committee?
 I really think he thinks my photometric